mariomulansky/mariomulansky.github.com/_posts/2015-10-27-Performance-cvode.md

 ![odeint FLOPS](/images/cvode/odeint_flops.jpg "odeint Flops")

 As seen in these screenshots, the odeint code produces almost 10 times the FLOPS of the CVODE version (2300 MFlops/s vs 255 MFlops/s).
-This already gives a good idea of why the CVODE code is much slower: While odeint is able to make very good use of the available CPU power, CVODE has very bad CPU utilization in this example.
+This is now a clear sign that the odeint-based simulation is superior: While odeint is able to make very good use of the available CPU power, CVODE has very bad CPU utilization in this example.
 This is probably due to being a pre-compiled library, for CVODE based code the compiler can not make use of function inlining which might result in significant performance penalties.

 ## Analyzing the Call Graph